ANC slams DA govt over ‘deeply concerning’ conditions at Khayelitsha clinic

 To improve healthcare access and reduce waiting times, the city said several interventions are being implemented, including fast-tracking frail and critically ill patients, introducing youth-friendly service hours and strengthening digital booking systems.

+Western Cape MEC of Health and Wellness, Mireille Wenger, pointed out that the clinic is managed by the city.
+“The Matthew Goniwe Clinic is currently managed by the City of Cape Town, not the Western Cape Department of Health and Wellness.”

-Western Cape MEC of Health and Wellness, Mireille Wenger, said the department and the City of Cape Town are working closely on a broader strategy to strengthen primary healthcare services across the Cape Metro.
+She added that the department and the City of Cape Town are working closely on a broader strategy to strengthen primary healthcare services across the Cape Metro.

 “As part of this joint planning, the WCDHW has agreed to build a replacement facility on a site made available by the City of Cape Town.
 The project has been included in the department’s longer-term infrastructure pipeline.”

-- The ANC in the Western Cape has accused the DA-led provincial government of neglecting poor communities after an oversight visit found what it described as “deeply concerning” conditions at Matthew Goniwe Clinic in Khayelitsha.
+- The ANC criticized the DA-led Western Cape government for neglecting poor communities after finding severe overcrowding and poor conditions at Matthew Goniwe Clinic in Khayelitsha during an oversight visit.

-- During the oversight visit, officials said they found the clinic to be “severely overcrowded, structurally inadequate and no longer able to meet the needs of the growing population it serves”.

-- The visit, led by the ANC Caucus in the Western Cape Legislature, the ANC Caucus in the City of Cape Town and Subcouncil 10 councillors, also included briefings on stalled Human Settlements projects in the area.

-Note: - This story has been updated to reflect that the clinic is owned by the city
+- The clinic serves around 400 patients daily with only about 40 staff members, faces structural issues, poor ventilation, infection risks, and inadequate facilities, forcing patients to often stand outside and compromising privacy.

+- The ANC highlighted that the crisis has been ongoing for years, with stalled upgrades and unspent allocated funding, despite agreements and plans to improve or replace the clinic.